ArenKDesai/Aren-s-Notes/Ch9 Model Explainability on Vertex AI.md

 There are two types of explainability:
-1. Global: overall ML model is transparent
+1. Global: overall ML model is transparent and comprehensive
+2. Local: